Edward Osborne Cavendish1

 M, #13096, b.
 20 November 1900, d.
 13 December 1975

 David Alexander Robert Lindsay, 28th Earl of Crawford was born on 20 November 1900.1 He was the son of David Alexander Edward Lindsay, 27th Earl of Crawford and Constance Lilian Pelly.1 He married Mary Katherine Cavendish, daughter of Rt.
 Hon.
-Lord Richard Frederick Cavendish and Lady Moyra de Vere Beauclerk, on 9 December 1925 at St. Margaret's Church, Westminster, London, England.1 He died on 13 December 1975 at age 75.1
+Lord Richard Frederick Cavendish and Lady Moyra de Vere Beauclerk, on 9 December 1925 at St. Margaret's Church, Westminster, London, EnglandG.1 He died on 13 December 1975 at age 75.1

-David Alexander Robert Lindsay, 28th Earl of Crawford was educated at Eton College, Eton, Berkshire, England.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1922 with a Bachelor of Arts (B.A.).1 He held the office of Parliamentary Private Secretary in 1924, to the Minister of Agriculture and Fisheries.2 He held the office of Member of Parliament (M.P.)
-(Unionist) for Lonsdale between 1924 and 1940.2 He held the office of Parliamentary Private Secretary between 1931 and 1940, to the Minister of Health.2 He held the office of Trustee of the Tate Gallery between 1932 and 1937.2 He held the office of Trustee of the National Gallery between 1935 and 1941.2 He held the office of Trustee of the British Museum between 1940 and 1973.2 He succeeded to the title of 28th Earl of Crawford [S., 1398] on 8 March 1940.1 He succeeded to the title of 11th Lord Lindsay and Balneil [S., 1651] on 8 March 1940.3 He succeeded to the title of 12th Lord Lindsay of Balcarres [S., 1633] on 8 March 1940.3 He succeeded to the title of 11th Earl of Balcarres [S., 1651] on 8 March 1940.1 He succeeded to the title of 5th Baron Wigan of Haigh Hall, co.
-Lancaster [U.K., 1826] on 8 March 1940.1 He held the office of Trustee of the National Gallery between 1945 and 1960.2 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1951.2 He held the office of Rector of St. Andrews University between 1952 and 1955.2 He held the office of Deputy Lieutenant (D.L.) of Fife in 1953.2 He held the office of Deputy Governor of the Bank of Scotland.2 He was invested as a Knight, Order of the Thistle (K.T.) in 1955.2 He was awarded the honorary degree of Doctor of Literature (D.Litt.) by Exeter University, Exeter, Devon, England, in 1956.2 He was awarded the honorary degree of Doctor of Literature (D.Litt.) by Amherst College, Amherst, Massachusetts, U.S.A..2 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, England.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by St. Andrews University, St. Andrews, Fife, Scotland.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Cambridge University, Cambridge, Cambridgeshire, England.2 He was awarded the honorary degree of Doctor of Literature (D.Litt.) by Manchester University, Manchester, Lancashire, England.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1922 with a Bachelor of Arts (B.A.)1 He held the office of Parliamentary Private Secretary in 1924, to the Minister of Agriculture and Fisheries.2 He held the office of Member of Parliament (M.P.)
+(Unionist) for Lonsdale between 1924 and 1940.2 He held the office of Parliamentary Private Secretary between 1931 and 1940, to the Minister of Health.2 He held the office of Trustee of the Tate Gallery between 1932 and 1937.2 He held the office of Trustee of the National Gallery between 1935 and 1941.2 He held the office of Trustee of the British Museum between 1940 and 1973.2 He succeeded as the 11th Earl of Balcarres [S., 1651] on 8 March 1940.1 He succeeded as the 28th Earl of Crawford [S., 1398] on 8 March 1940.1 He succeeded as the 12th Lord Lindsay of Balcarres [S., 1633] on 8 March 1940.3 He succeeded as the 5th Baron Wigan of Haigh Hall, co.
+Lancaster [U.K., 1826] on 8 March 1940.1 He succeeded as the 11th Lord Lindsay and Balneil [S., 1651] on 8 March 1940.3 He held the office of Trustee of the National Gallery between 1945 and 1960.2 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1951.2 He held the office of Rector of St. Andrews University between 1952 and 1955.2 He held the office of Deputy Lieutenant (D.L.) of Fife in 1953.2 He held the office of Deputy Governor of the Bank of Scotland.2 He was appointed Knight, Order of the Thistle (K.T.) in 1955.2 He was awarded the honorary degree of Doctor of Literature (D.Litt.) by Exeter University, Exeter, Devon, EnglandG, in 1956.2 He was awarded the honorary degree of Doctor of Literature (D.Litt.) by Amherst College, Amherst, Massachusetts, U.S.A.G.2 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG.2 He was awarded the honorary degree of Doctor of Literature (D.Litt.) by Manchester University, Manchester, Lancashire, EnglandG.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by St. Andrews University, St. Andrews, Fife, ScotlandG.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Cambridge University, Cambridge, Cambridgeshire, EnglandG.2

 Children of David Alexander Robert Lindsay, 28th Earl of Crawford and Mary Katherine Cavendish